Viniciuscarvalho/viniciuscarvalho.github.io/source/about.md

 ---

 # Resume

 ## Interests

-Since the end of 2014 began to engage me in iOS community in Brazil and I never stopped, I'm the leader chapter of <a href="http://www.cocoaheads.com.br">CocoaHeads Brazil in Fortaleza</a> and very much like to join the community and participate in the events.
+Since the end of 2014 began to engage me in iOS community in Brazil and I never stopped, I'm the leader chapter of <a href="http://www.cocoaheads.com.br">CocoaHeads Brazil in Fortaleza</a> and like to join the community and participate in the events.
 Also participate in the <a href="http://www.devbeers.io/">Devbeers Fortaleza</a> community and usually help the Guru-CE, a Ruby Meetup.
 Writer at equinocios.com

 ## Education

 - Telecommunications Enginnering Bachelor Degree, Federal Institute of Education, Science and Technology of Ceará - IFCE, Fortaleza, CE (2010 - 2016)

 ## Employment